polprog/w60/programming_attempts.md

 This may be related to sharing TDI, TMS and SWDIO with ESP8266's UART pins.

 Removing R7 R6 0-ohm links did not allow me to connect with SWD.

+The TZ32's BOOT0 pin is floating.
+TODO: experiment with that. maybe they left the original UART/USB bootloader intact?

 ## ESP8266EX